Gastove/doctopus/design-doc.markdown

 Later versions may begin to explore dynamically building index pages that display the full tree of documentation regardless of the input markup language.

 # Thoughts

+## Heroku
 Here's an idea: I wonder if using Heroku as a use-case makes sense.
 That is: what if you could host Doctopus directly on a heroku instance?
 This would require a couple things:

-1. *Limited use of the local file system* -- Instead of a flow from, say, git -> local tmp -> local FS, we'd need to go git -> local tmp -> some database.
+1. *Limited use of the local file system* -- Instead of a flow from, say, git -> local tmp -> local FS, we'd need to go git -> < maybe local tmp, if needed?> -> some database.
 1. *We could, potentially, _also_ host docs, a la RTD*
 2. *We have to be sure a Heroku dyno actually has git installed*.
 This is a damn fine question.
 1. Ponies?